phonedotcom/API-SDK-objc/docs/SWGMenusApi.md

 SWGMenusApi*apiInstance = [[SWGMenusApi alloc] init];

-// Get a list of menus for an account
+// Get a list of menus for an account.
 [apiInstance listAccountMenusWithAccountId:accountId
               filtersId:filtersId
               filtersName:filtersName